 The early 20th century German Shepherd breeding program extensively line bred and inbred color coat dogs that carried Greiff's recessive gene for white coats, to refine and expand the population of early German Shepherd Dogs.
 Horand’s litter brother Luchs was also widely bred in the same way in the expansion of the modern German Shepherd breed.
 In the first 15 years of pedigreed German Shepherd Dog breeding more than half the registered dogs had litters with white puppies.
 Many of Horand's and Luchs’ progeny produced white pups, including Berno von der Seewiese (b.1913) who can be found in the SV breed book.

 Our more complete understanding of MC1R gene function, perhaps, gives new insight into how the white coat so easily became established in the early population of German Shepherds and why Greif’s genes were essential to the development of the German Shepherd breed.
 As do White Shepherds of today, Greif very probably carried Agouti gene alleles, in addition to other gene alleles for conformation features such as upright ears.
 We know from written descriptions and pictures that Horand and Luchs had wolf/sable colored coats indicating they carried at least one Aw allele in their genotype and likely carried a full Aw/Awgenotype.
 The picture is faded and not of high quality, but the dog appears to have a dark mussel indicating he may carry an Em allele in his genotype.
 We also know their grandsire was white and that many of their progeny had white coats too.
 From this information we can deduce that one or both dogs carried a recessivee allele in their MC1R genotype.
 Therefore, either one or both Horand and Luchs must have had a MC1R genotype of at least of E/e, and, if Horand picture does indeed show he has a dark mussel, one or both dogs had a genotype of Em/e.
 If so, grandsire Greif then, likely carried an e/e - aw/aw genotype and Horand and Luchs inherited the E and/or Em alleles from their sable/wolf colored parents.
-Horand and Luchs then would have had either a Em/- aw/aw or E/- aw/aw "hidden white" genotype.
+Horand and Luchs then would have had either a Em/e - aw/aw or E/e - aw/aw "hidden white" genotype.
 From the first direct ancestors of the German Shepherd Dog forward to modern German Shepherds, the MC1R recessive allele for white colored coats has been carried in the DNA of some portion of the breed.
 (Horand photo left provided by Ruut Tilstra of the International White Shepherd Federation10.)

 White coats were listed as disqualifications in the German Shepherd Club of Germany breed standard in 1933, the American Kennel Club (AKC) German Shepherd standard in 1968, the Canadian Kennel Club German Shepherd standard in 1998, and the Australian National Kennel Council German Shepherd list (standard) in 1994, at least partially, on the argument that white coats are the result of an albinism condition that carries risks of breed color paling and genetic health defects.